kiwicarolin/kiwicarolin.github.io/index.md

 ### Teaching and Volunteering

 **Teaching assistant at the University of South Australia**
-* Programming Fundamentals: Introduction to Object-Oriented Programming with Java.
+* Programming Fundamentals: Introduction to Object-Oriented Programming with Java
-* Interface Design, Interaction and Experience: Introduction to human centered design, app development with JavaFX.
+* Interface Design, Interaction and Experience: Introduction to human centered design, app development with JavaFX
-* Virtual Reality: Introduction to Unity3D and HTC Vive.
+* Virtual Reality: Introduction to Unity3D and HTC Vive
 * Data Structures: Lists, Stacks, Queues, Maps and Sets

 **Guest lecturer at the University of South Australia**